IlanNir664/hidden-ai-portfolio/README.md

 - **The rest-of-market factor isn't investable.** It's a modeling device (an OLS residual), and multiplying a calm-period beta by a crash-scale shock is a simplification.
+- **A concentration-growth metric was tested for the app and didn't hold up** — see Module 4 above.
+Included for transparency, not hidden.
 - **Scenario ≠ forecast**, and point-in-time figures drift with the market.

 ---